nickheyer/DiscoFlix/README.md

 # DiscoFlix
 A media-requesting, Radarr-interfacing, movie-listing Discord Bot for your media server.

 As this bot is intended for requests to be fulfilled via Radarr, you must have Radarr installed to use this bot. (https://github.com/Radarr/Radarr).
-Along with radarr, you must have discord, as well as a discord developer account (https://discord.com/developers/applications), and a bot created/invited to your chosen discord server. ~~It has also come to my attention that you will likely need the Discord and PyArr libraries installed on your computer as well - added to installation instructions.~~
+Along with radarr, you must have discord, as well as a discord developer account (https://discord.com/developers/applications), and a bot created/invited (via your developer acount) to your chosen discord server.

 Installation instructions: